pershyn/storm-deb-packaging/README.md

 ### Logging

-By default storm shipped pre-configured to log into ${storm.home}/logs/ This configuration is done in logback.xml.
+By default storm shipped pre-configured to log into ${storm.home}/logs/ This configuration is done in `logback.xml`.

-The package however creates /var/log/storm folder and expects that logs should be there, while storm doesn't do this.
-And this is a good question if it should (then we have to patch the config as well).
+This behaviour is kept untouched so far.

 Dependencies and Requirements:
 ----------------------